sinamajidian/Hap10/test_data/README.md

 ## A simple instruction for testing fast mode.

 You can test the pipeline using the provided data (BAM and VCF files) in this folder.  we supposed that you've built the extract_poly and SDhaP package.
-You may find a SDhaP binary for Ubuntu in the utilities folder (under construction).

 ```

-cd data

-k=3
+k=3	# ploidy level
-mean_10x_molecule_length=50
+m=50    # mean_10x_molecule_length

 ../extract_poly/build/extractHAIRS --10X 1 --mbq 4  --mmq 4  --bam possorted_bam.bam --VCF var_het.vcf --out unlinked_fragment_file